UNITED DIOCESE OF GLASGOW and GALLOWAY

-At the time of amendment of this Constitution, the charges are allocated to Regions as follows:
+As of 4 March 2023, the charges are allocated to Regions as follows:

-St Andrew’s, Ardrossan; Holy Trinity, Ayr; St Peter’s, Dalry, St Andrew’s, Irvine; Holy Trinity, Kilmarnock; St Oswald’s, Maybole; St Columba’s, Largs; St Ninian’s, Prestwick; St Ninian’s, Troon.
+St Andrew’s, Ardrossan; Holy Trinity, Ayr; St Peter’s, Dalry; Holy Trinity, Kilmarnock; St Oswald’s, Maybole; St Columba’s, Largs; St Ninian’s, Prestwick; St Ninian’s, Troon.

 St John’s, Annan; St Ninian’s, Castle Douglas; All Saints, Challoch; Christ Church, Dalbeattie; St John’s, Dumfries; St John’s, Eastriggs; St Mary’s, Gatehouse of Fleet; All Saints, Gretna; Greyfriars, Kirkcudbright; All Saints, Lockerbie; St John’s, Moffat; St Margaret’s, New Galloway, St Ninian’s, Portpatrick; St John’s, Stranraer.

-St Aidan’s, Clarkston; Good Shepherd, Hillington; St Oswald’s, Kings Park; St Margaret’s, Newlands; St Ninian’s, Pollokshields.
+St Aidan’s, Clarkston; St Oswald’s, Kings Park; St Margaret’s, Newlands; St Ninian’s, Pollokshields.

-The Cathedral; St Matthews, Possilpark; St James the Less, Bishopbriggs; St Cyprian’s, Lenzie; Holy Name, Cumbernauld; St John’s, Bailleston; St Serf’s, Shettleston; St Kentigern’s, Dennistoun.
+The Cathedral; St Matthew’s, Possilpark; St James the Less, Bishopbriggs; St Cyprian’s, Lenzie; Holy Name, Cumbernauld; East End Episcopal Churches.

-St Michael and All Angels, Helensburgh; St Augustine’s, Dumbarton, St Mungo’s, Alexandria; All Saints, Jordanhill; St Bride’s, Hyndland; All Saints, Bearsden, Drumchapel SEC, Drumchapel; St Andrew’s, Milngavie.
+St Michael and All Angels, Helensburgh; St Augustine’s, Dumbarton; All Saints, Jordanhill; St Bride’s, Hyndland; All Saints, Bearsden; St Andrew’s, Milngavie.

-St Mary’s, Bridge of Weir; St Bartholomew’s, Gourock; St John’s, Greenock; St John’s, Johnstone, St Fillan’s, Kilmacolm; Holy Trinity & St Barnabas, Paisley; St Mary’s, Port Glasgow; St Margaret’s, Renfrew.
+St Mary’s, Bridge of Weir; St John’s, Greenock; St John’s, Johnstone; Good Shepherd, Hillington; St Fillan’s, Kilmacolm; Holy Trinity & St Barnabas, Paisley; St Mary’s, Port Glasgow; St Margaret’s, Renfrew.